ZMH-SDUST/PEVD-dataset/README.md

 ## 📣 Note

-At present, we have completely completed the annotation of action classification, temporal action detection, action recognition, object detection, occlusion detection, human-object interaction detection, and instance segmentation related research.
+😆 At present, we have completely completed the annotation of action classification, temporal action detection, action recognition, object detection, occlusion detection, human-object interaction detection, scene graph generation and instance segmentation related research.
 The annotation of visual text alignment is still in progress.
 We will release and provide benchmark performance in a timely manner.

-At present, we are integrating multiple types of annotations and achieving accurate alignment between them.
+😄 At present, we are integrating multiple types of annotations and achieving accurate alignment between them.
 We have provided some samples for reference.
-The complete data is expected to be released within three months.
+The complete data is expected to be released within one month.
 Please continue to follow our dynamics.

-At present, we are supplementing data samples of six other experimental types and building collection devices for chemical and biological experiments.
+😉 At present, we are supplementing data samples of six other experimental types and building collection devices for chemical and biological experiments.

 ## 📥 Download